george-hawkins/blender-donut-notebook/nvidia-linux.md

     $ sudo apt install nvidia-driver-460

 Note that the `purge` generates a huge amount of output but in the end really just seems to remove the Nvidia related drivers.
 At this point the system is in a rather strange state (the display still works but any Nvidia tools fail to detect the current driver).
 So reboot the system.

+**Update:** I've had the system continuously fail to wake from suspend and the issue turned out to be that for whatever reason the system had switched back to the non-proprietary driver.
+I thought I'd have to reinstall the driver, somewhat as above, but all that was necessary was:

+    $ sudo apt update
+    $ sudo apt full-upgrade

+It was clear from the `full-upgrade` output that the kernel was being rebuilt with the proprietary Nvidia driver and after rebooting everything worked fine again.

 Versions
 --------